How To Create a Commercial Kitchen Cleaning Schedule

 - Griddle brush – this is used to clean the griddle.

-- Mops and buckets – those with interchangeable heads work best as they can be disposed of easily.
+- Mops and buckets – those with interchangeable heads work best, as they can be easily disposed of.
 Remember to mop thoroughly after every shift.

 - Dustpan and brush set – to clean any dirt off the floor.

-- Dusters – for any high-up shelving that requires cleaning.
+- Dusters are for any high-up shelving that requires cleaning.

-- Anti-bacterial cleaner – kitchen surfaces require bacteria to be eliminated for food preparation and storage purposes.
+- Anti-bacterial cleaner – kitchen surfaces require eliminating bacteria for food preparation and storage.

 - Grease cleaner – this is ideal for cleaning cooking areas.

-- Oven cleaner – for the inside of your oven and cleaning racking.
+- Oven cleaner – for the inside of your oven and cleaning the racks.

-- Floor cleaner – floors in kitchens can become dirty quickly, particularly with food spillages and stains.
-An antibacterial floor cleaner will keep your floors sparkling clean
+- Floor cleaner: Kitchen floors can become dirty quickly, particularly with food spillages and stains.
+An antibacterial floor cleaner will keep your floors sparkling clean.

-- Washing up liquid – for cleaning anything in the sink.
+- Washing up liquid – to clean anything in the sink.

-- Dishwasher cleaner – this keeps the inside of your dishwasher clean so that your kitchen equipment and tools are cleaned effectively.
+- Dishwasher cleaner: This keeps the inside of your dishwasher clean, allowing your kitchen equipment and tools to be cleaned effectively.

 - Steam cleaner – for cleaning carpets or upholstery.

-- Jet washer – these are effective for cleaning tough stains off splashbacks, tiling and flooring.
+- Jet washers – effectively clean tough stains off splashbacks, tiling and flooring.

-- Deep cleaning equipment – this can include professional cleaning equipment which is more powerful than regular cleaning tools and products.
-Your kitchen needs to be deep cleaned thoroughly, especially in post-COVID times.
+- Deep cleaning equipment – Includes professional cleaning tools and products that are more powerful than standard ones.
+Your kitchen needs to be deep-cleaned thoroughly, especially in post-COVID times.

 Deep Cleaning

-Every now and then, you’ll need to give your professional kitchen an intensive deep cleaning session to make sure that all areas and equipment are as hygienic as they can possibly be.
-Although a deep clean can be time consuming, it can also help prolong the lifespan of your equipment, resulting in less repairs and a more efficient kitchen.
+Now and then, you’ll need to give your professional kitchen an intensive deep cleaning session to ensure that all areas and equipment are as hygienic as possible.
+Although a deep clean can be time-consuming, it can also help prolong the lifespan of your equipment, resulting in fewer repairs and a more efficient kitchen.
 This makes it very worthwhile in the long run.

 Colour Coding

-When creating a commercial kitchen cleaning schedule, it is important to make sure that the equipment and products you are using to clean your kitchen are kept for that area only.
-For example, you should avoid using the same mop and cloths in your kitchen and the toilets as this can greatly increase the risk of spreading germs.
+When creating a commercial kitchen cleaning schedule, it is essential to ensure that the equipment and products used for cleaning are designated for that area only.
+For example, avoiding using the same mop and cloths in your kitchen and toilets is advisable, as this can significantly increase the risk of spreading germs.

-The best way to ensure that the right cleaning equipment is used in the correct area is to follow a colour-coded cleaning plan.
+Following a colour-coded cleaning plan is the best way to ensure that the right cleaning equipment is used in the correct area.
 This involves colour-coding your equipment according to the ‘zone’ in the restaurant where it is used.
-This way, it is completely clear to all staff which items should be used in which area.
+This way, it is clear to all staff which items should be used in which area.

-To read more about colour coding, take a look at our article, ‘Chopping Board Colours: Your Complete Guide’.
+To read more about colour coding, read our article, ‘Chopping Board Colours: Your Complete Guide’.

-On top of colour coding, it is important to store your cleaning products correctly.
-Keep them in a place where your customers cannot access them, even accidentally.
-An easy way to do this is to keep all of your supplies in a locked cupboard.
-You should also be careful to keep all cleaning chemicals in the bottles and containers they are supplied in, as this ensures that the manufacturer’s instructions are easily accessible.
+In addition to colour coding, storing your cleaning products properly is essential.
+Please keep them where your customers cannot access them, even accidentally.
+A convenient way to do this is to keep all your supplies in a locked cupboard.
+You should also be careful to keep all cleaning chemicals in the bottles and containers they are supplied in, ensuring that the manufacturer’s instructions are easily accessible.

 - Hobs & Ovens - Any spillages should be wiped up after each shift to prevent build-up of grease and grime and the interior of the oven should be cleaned using a specialist oven cleaning product once a week.